Surrey South Eastern Combination

 The Surrey South Eastern Combination is one of the three intermediate association football leagues based in the English county of Surrey (the others are the Surrey Premier County Football League and the Surrey County Intermediate League (Western)).
 It currently comprises clubs from the east of Surrey and parts of Greater London.
 It was founded in 1991.

-The league's top division is situated at the 12th level of the English football league system, and acts as a feeder to the Surrey Elite Intermediate League.
+The league's top division acts as a feeder to the Surrey Elite Intermediate League.
 Clubs may be promoted into the league from the Kingston & District League and the Wimbledon & District League.

 Currently, the league has seven divisions – two Intermediate Divisions and five Junior Divisions.